siriusb-nox/PopGen_DARWIN_2024/A_readmapping.md

     # should be named 'Human_g1k_v37').
     Path: PATH_TO_PREFIX
 ```
-For simplicity, in this tutorial we will work with a plastid reference genome of _Phoenix dactylifera_ (available in NCBI ewith accession number NC013991, also available in the `RefGenomes` folder of this repo and in your local machine).
+For simplicity, in this tutorial we will work with a plastid reference genome of _Phoenix dactylifera_ (available in NCBI with accession number NC013991, also available in the `RefGenomes` folder of this repo and in your local machine).
 Replace "PATH_TO_PREFIX" with the absolute path and namefile as follows:

 ```yaml
     Path: /home/ontasia*/Documents/ONT-workshop-March-2024/RefGenomes/P_dactylifera_NC013991cp.fasta